Who is on our team?

 In an increasingly complex and connected working life, the boundaries for who works on what team can sometimes become blurred.
 Psychology researcher Michael West has noted this in his studies of team development.
 He clarifies the importance of everyone being completely clear about who is a team member and who is not.
 That makes it much easier to know which people should be involved when efforts should be made to develop cooperation.

-Show more training tips
+Show more exercises